Claudia-Palierne/DataMining-MagicSeaWeed/README.md

 `pip install webdriver-manager`

 ## How to Run
-* Install the required packages using pip install -r requirements.txt.
+* Install the required packages running the commands above (Requirements).
 * Run the main Python script using python main.py.
 * The script will collect data from Magicseeweed.com and print the results in the standard ouput